 Bob Jones University, BA; Knox Theological Seminary, MDiv, Magna Cum Laude; Trinity International University, PhD (Theological Studies).

+Prior to joining the Knox faculty, Dr. Lamerson taught at Trinity Evangelical Divinity School.
 Dr. Lamerson’s teaching philosophy can best be summed up in a quotation from William Butler Yeats; “Education is not the filling of a pail, but the lighting of a fire.”
 He desires to light a fire in his students that will cause them to become life-long students of the Word of God.
-He uniquely combines academic research and teaching with over 20 years of pastoral experience, ranging from senior pastor to director of children’s ministries.
+He uniquely combines academic research and teaching with over 30 years of pastoral experience, ranging from senior pastor to director of children’s ministries.

-When he’s not teaching, Dr. Lamerson enjoys sleight of hand and juggling.
-He is married and has two grown children.
+Outside of the classroom, Dr. Lamerson maintains an active preaching and teaching schedule in south Florida.
+When he’s not preaching or teaching, Dr. Lamerson enjoys sleight of hand and juggling.
+He is married to Cynthia and has two grown children, Charity and Josiah.